palashmon/x-editable-two-fields/README.md

-# X-editable with multiple custom fields
+# X-editable with Two Fields
 X-editable in-place editing with Twitter Bootstrap

 This demo shows how we can create two fields with label "Years" & "Days".